MorhafGhziel/MorhafGhziel/README.md

 ### 👨‍💻 About Me

-I'm a frontend Developer with 3+ years of experience HTML, CSS, JavaScript, crafting responsive, user-focused interfaces using TypeScript, React, React and Next.js.
+I'm a frontend developer with 3+ years of experience in HTML, CSS, and JavaScript — crafting responsive, user-focused interfaces using TypeScript, React, and Next.js.

 ---